asmodehn/life-net/README.md

 Once our game is ready to be played by multiple people we need to setup network communication.
 Two ideas:
 - shared game events (eventually consistent, non-competitive since no referee, potentially slow/unstable )
-- transient state update (non-consistent -> cosmetic only, non-competitive since no referee, potentially fast)
+- transient state Update (non-consistent -> cosmetic only, non-competitive since no referee, potentially fast)

 Depending on the choices made, the game design will need to be adapted to the capabilities of the network engine.